 - Is it chipped, dull, or show other signs of wear?

 - Is there a serial number that an appraiser can identify?

 - Is there a manufacturer stamp and year?

 The Internet has made it easier to determine the value of dolls.
 Look at an auction site, such as eBay, and see what has recently sold and for how much.
 While this doesn't mean your doll would sell for the same amount, it gives you a ballpark figure.

 If you think a doll is particularly valuable, skip online comparables and head to a professional appraiser.
 Those that specialize in antique dolls can give you a quote for its value.

 03 of 03

 Not only can a doll collection be valuable but it's also much-loved.
 Take measures to protect and preserve the dolls so that they will stay in pristine condition.

 - Keep the dolls out of natural and fluorescent light: Natural lights fades doll clothing, as well as some vinyl and cloth dolls.
 Fluorescent lighting can change the color of some vinyl dolls to a greenish hue.
 If possible, keep the dolls in a closed cabinet or under incandescent lighting.

 - Keep the area dust- and pet-free.
 Dust may yellow a doll's clothing and create a layer of dirt.
 Keeping the pets away decreases the amount of dust in the room and decreases the chances that Fido will think the doll is a chew toy.

 - Don't smoke around the dolls: The odor easily infiltrates the doll's clothing, and it's nearly impossible to remove.

 - Avoid temperature extremes: Super-hot or extra-cold temps can degrade the plastic or crack papier mache.
-Avoid storing dolls in the attic, garage, basement, or other place in the home that's not temperature-controlled.
+Avoid storing dolls in the attic, garage, basement, or another place in the home that's not temperature-controlled.

 - Keep the dolls out of air-tight plastic: If any moisture happens to be in the plastic before it's sealed, mold can grow.
 Keep dolls in containers that allow the air to circulate.